 These new measures will be enforced by tighter penalties.
-Guidance on the additional measures will be made available on Gov.uk.
+Guidance on the additional measures has been made available on Gov.uk.

 - For any changes to the public transport network from London to Watford please check the official ‘Transport for London’ website.

 - Stay up to date with the latest advice on the official government website.

 Top tips when planning your visit to Watford

 - When planning your trip, check that important facilities, like toilets and car parks, are open before you travel so you know what to expect.